 Right now there are no legal sports betting options in Alabama, either online or live.

-While there are some offshore online bookmakers that offer no deposit sports betting bonus offers like Bovada and Betonline, your best option is to wait until online sports betting is legal and regulated in Alabama.
+While there are some offshore online sportsbooks that offer no deposit sports betting bonus offers like Bovada and Betonline, your best option is to wait until online sports betting is legal and regulated in Alabama.

-For now, online sports betting with unregulated offshore bookmakers is the only option in Alabama.
+For now, online sports betting with unregulated offshore online sportsbooks is the only option in Alabama.
 But as more and more states move towards safe and legal sports betting, that surely won’t be the case for too long.

 There is no guarantee that sports betting will be legal in Alabama, but it is clear that the tide is turning in that direction.

 Sports betting is growing in popularity across the United States.
 Even though Alabama has a great tradition of sports teams and sports fans, the historically conservative state has been a little slower than others to come around to sports betting.
 It looks like this won’t be the case for too long – with the Alabama Gaming Commission taking bids on licenses for casinos and operators as a possible solution.

 The repeal of PASPA has created an opportunity that is too good to pass up.
-Alabama is a budding market of sports fans, just waiting for their chance to bet with legal and regulated sportsbooks.
+Alabama is a budding market of sports fans, just waiting for their chance to bet with legal and regulated sportsbooks, especially on mobile.

 Hopefully it won’t be long before Alabama follows its western neighbor Mississippi as well as its northern neighbor Tennessee and moves to legalize sports betting.
-When it finally happens, it will a glorious day for sports fans in the South.
+When it finally happens, it will be a glorious day for sports fans in the South.